Commonly asked questions about bad credit remortgages

 Are there any remortgage fees?

-As we are a mortgage broker we obtain our commission from the lender and we may charge a broker fee of 7.5% of the original loan amount, but that’s always capped at £2,000.
+As we are a mortgage broker we obtain our commission from the lender and we may charge a broker fee of £995.00 and for customers who require a specialist lender, we will charge a fee of 12.5% of the loan amount capped at a maximum of £4950 for our services.